 The trigger/reaction mode of coordination that our approach supports requires that each coordination interface identifies which events produced at execution time are required to be detected as triggers for the process to react, and which operations must be made available for the reaction to superpose the required effects.
 Notice that this separation is supported, for instance, in BPEL processes, by distinguishing between different kinds of actions (e.g. synchronous request/response or asynchronous one-way operation) that implement interactions among the process and its partners.
 Indeed, in BPEL, this separation occurs at a lower level of abstraction and has to be set in a pre-defined, static way.
 The same applies to the identification of the exchange of messages that such modes of interaction may require between the partners involved: in WSDL, each operation/event in our sense is a sequence of input and output messages.

-Example 3.1 For our running example, the two composition interfaces that we have in mind for the customer and the bank can be described as follows:
+The two composition interfaces that we have in mind can be described as follows: